`

 Please Specify Desired Format

 Block Section 19--Chinatown 3, The Cotton Club-- Next in Chinatown is a particularly crowded block!
 On the Chinese side, you'll find the shop of "Dr. Liu Wang Cheung, Chinese Medicine."
 Accupuncture, Zodiacal Diagnoses, and specialist treatments of all kinds can be gotten here.
 A good man to know after the Tong's having been romping with each other!
-Next door is the office of the local "Chinatown Daily News," that tries to keep the neighborhood players straight from day to day, and prints news from the Mainland with its government contacts.
-On the side, they can print just about anything you might need, from new ID papers to a pretty good fake treasure map.
+Next door is the office of the local "Chinatown Daily News," that keeps the neighborhood players straight from day to day, and prints news from the Mainland with its government contacts.
+On the side, they can print just about anything you might need, from new wedding invitations, to ID papers or a convincing fake treasure map.
 Of importance to many with contacts back in China, the "China Light Methodist Missionary Service" can help arrange getting people into the U.S.--and some others back home.
 Gosh, it seems they have some remarkable contacts everywhere!
 Then comes the largest building in Chinatown, the offices and warehouse space of the "Fung Import-Export Business."
-Three stories of space for the some of most valuable items to go in and out of the City.
-A what a neat top floor!
+Three stories of space for some of the most valuable items to come in and out of the City.
+And what a neat top floor!
 You can't see in, and just about anything could be going on up there.
 The Fung Family has done well, and operates a particularly active Tong.
-Its Headquarters occupy the second floor of the building with a nice balcony for watching what goes on elsewhere.
-And, finally, around the far corner is the "Li Family Fortune Cookie Factory," if for no other reason than now can you have a game that starts with opening a cookie and reading, "Help!
+Its Headquarters occupy the second floor of the building with a nice balcony for watching what goes on in the streets below.
+And, finally, around the far corner is the "Li Family Fortune Cookie Factory," if for no other reason than you can finally have a scenario that starts with a message reading, "Help!
 I'm being held prisoner in a Fortune Cookie Factory!"

 Enough Chinatown fun for years in just one block section!
 But wait!
 There's MORE to THIS block!